 There are more and more connected devices being developed for the market.
 As more devices have the ability to be connected the cost of these components is driven down.
 Communication capabilities, whether built in or added on, are available in a growing number of lower-cost panel components.
 Today, you can buy miniature circuit breakers with built-in communications.

 That makes it easier and less costly to connect their panels and other power safety and control assets to a network.
 Process and facility managers get more than a high-level snapshot of system status; they gain a detailed picture that enables more effective and timely control.

 The availability of digital sensor data from the component also simplifies panel design and production.
 Input and output contacts and the associated and often complex wiring can be replaced with a single Modbus TCP or IP connection.

-Know what’s happening inside your panels
+The power of panels that can talk: Know what’s happening inside your panels

 What kinds of information is available from communication-capable devices?
 At a base level are the simple operating parameters: Is the device on or off?
 What is the size or power factor of the load?
 Asset-health parameters like temperature are also available.
 Some components offer multiple sensors, providing not only the temperature inside the component, but also inside and outside of the panel.
 This provides useful information about the specific component as well as overall panel and surrounding environment.
 And all component data is available in real time.

 This data can be put to good use in triggering alarms and alerts.
 User-defined parameters make it possible for panel owners to receive texts or emails at the instant their preset threshold is crossed.
 Those alarms can be sounded at the panel, in a local control area, or for networked panels, anywhere in the world.